MoonPoet/xaprb-src/content/blog/you-guys.md

 > [Mary Dickson Diaz](https://twitter.com/marythought/status/1045000667092250624)
 >
 > I, like Caitie, used to say "guys" all the time but have made an effort to change my language.
 Know better, do better.

+Some women also report that they don't object to being addressed as "you guys."
+Fine, but some women do, so men should *not* seize on this as a point of debate.
+Inclusivity is about finding something that's welcoming for *all*.
+Also keep in mind that even some women have privileges of which they may be unconscious.
+Here I'll address women for the first and only time in this article:
+If you, a woman, don't feel excluded from mostly-male spaces, is there a reason for that?
+Could it be that you have wealth, or status, or power, or something else that not every woman shares, which makes you feel safe and included?

 ### But Everyone Else Is Doing It Too